snirSha/bulls_and_cows_game/README.md

 * Chooser: A function that use random number with repetitions to build a string in length that the game's rules permits (the chooser string).

-* Guesser: A class that let the user guess numbers in size the game has set.
-The user will get the numbers of bulls and cows and make gusses until the 10'th turn or until he wins.
+* Guesser: A class that let the user guess numbers in size that the game has set.
+The user will get the numbers of bulls and cows and make gusses until the 100'th turn or until he wins.

 * Calculate: A class that calculate the number of the bulls and cows in every new guess.

-* SmartGuesser: A program that uses the same 10 guesses (depend on the size the game has set),for example: if the game set the size to 4, the program will guess 0000,1111,2222,.....,9999 until it gets 4 bulls.
+* SmartGuesser: A program that uses the same 10 guesses (depends on the size that the game has set), for example: if the game set the size to 4, the program will guess 0000,1111,2222,.....,9999 until it gets 4 bulls.
               If the program gets in the guess "1111" 2 bulls, it learns that there are two 1's in the sequence, and keep counting the bulls until it reaches 4.
               After it gets 4 numbers that are in the sequence, the program randomly arrange the digits that it received until it wins.